NYCPlanning/gis-code-interview/README.md

 ## Resources

-- Reach out to both Matt (mcroswe@planning.nyc.gov), Casey (csmith@planning.nyc.gov), and Jack (jrosacker@planning.nyc.gov) if you have any questions.
+- Reach out to Matt (mcroswe@planning.nyc.gov), Casey (csmith@planning.nyc.gov), and Jack (jrosacker@planning.nyc.gov) if you have any questions.
 We love people who ask questions.